dragoonreign/MangaAppReplica_iOS15/README.md

 Home view is where all the manga is listed and it shows users different sections starting from the top: a weekday view, ads, recently viewed and more.

-The image on the right is a detail view and the star represent favorite, where users have an option to favorite a manga.

 <p align="left">
   <img width="250" height="500" src="https://github.com/dragoonreign/MangaAppReplica_iOS15/blob/main/ScreenShot/SS1 - iPhone 11 - 2024-10-28 at 18.11.28.png">
 </p>